Bachelor of Business Administration - Human Resources Major

 - Human Resources Assistant

-- Recruitment Assistant
+- Recruitment Coordinator

-- Compensation and Benefits Assistant
+- Pension and Benefits Administrator

-- HR Generalist
+- Junior HR Analyst

-How do I prepare for my co-op work term?
+How do I prepare for my Co-op work term?

 Eligibility Requirements

-Students interested in pursuing co-op will need to meet the following eligibility requirements:
+Students interested in pursuing Co-op will need to meet the following eligibility requirements:

 - Submit the BBA Application to Co-operative Education by the deadline